 Curious to see what the Naquag students are creating in Mrs. Shephard’s Art class?
 You can check out her blog here: http://naquagart.blogspot.com/

 Meet Wiser, our school mascot.

 What are the origins of Wiser’s name?
-On December 22, 1686 – a group of 5 Native Americans purchased a large parcel of land called Naquag.
-Naquag was a general name for the territory now comprising Rutland, Oakham, Hubbardston, Barre and parts of Princeton and Paxton.
-Possibly the same as Naiyag, an angle or corner, and used by the Native Americans as a boundary.
-(Naig, ‘ point corner. ‘) One of the Native Americans who purchased the land was James Wiser alias Qualapunit.
+On December 22, 1686, a group of five Native Americans purchased a large parcel of land called Naquag.
+“Naquag” was a general name for the territory now comprising Rutland, Oakham, Hubbardston, Barre and parts of Princeton and Paxton.
+Possibly the same as Naiyag, meaning “an angle or corner,” and used by the Native Americans as a boundary.
+(Naig, ‘ point corner. ‘) One of the Native Americans who purchased the land was James Wiser, also known as Qualapunit.